Aditya-shahh/Attention-OCR/README.md

 ## Problem

 I have used tensorflow attention-ocr to predict the text present on number plates.
-The refrence tutorial article which I followed can be found [here](https://nanonets.com/blog/attention-ocr-for-text-recogntion/)
+The reference tutorial article which I followed can be found [here](https://nanonets.com/blog/attention-ocr-for-text-recogntion/)

 Refer [this](https://github.com/tensorflow/models/tree/master/research/attention_ocr) for tensorflow research model